tmobile/magentaA11y/_checklist-web/header.md

 ## Developer notes

 ### Name
-- Typically doesn't have a name or description since there should be only one instance per page
+- Typically doesn't have a name or description since there must be only one instance per page

 ### Role